DO - A Blip in My Story (Formerly Incarcerated)

 - Two $500 scholarships for students who have earned between 15 and 30 units.

-- One $1,000 scholarship to a student who is graduating at the end of spring 2020, will be transferring to a four-year college or university, and will be a continuing students in a Science area.
+- One $1,000 scholarship to a student who is graduating at the end of spring 2025, will be transferring to a four-year college or university and will be a continuing student in a Science area.

 - Must be currently enrolled at Los Angeles Pierce College